How to Fix Audio Renderer Error on YouTube

 - Once you right-click on your audio driver, select Update Driver.

-- This will open up a dialogue box where you’ll select the “Search automatically for updated driver software” option to let Windows look for the latest drivers.
+- This will open a dialogue box where you’ll select the “Search automatically for updated driver software” option to let Windows look for the latest drivers.

 Select the first option